-If any household member moves out of the assisted unit, the household must inform the Housing Authority in writing within 14 calendar days of the move out.
-If the reduction in family members results in the number of bedrooms in the unit exceeding that which the family is eligible for, the Housing Authority will reduce the subsidy standard and reduce the voucher size and adjust the payment standard accordingly at the family's next regular recertification or with at least 30 days notice of the change, or longer as established by Housing Authority procedures.
+If any household member moves out of the assisted unit, the family must inform the Housing Authority in writing within 14 calendar days of the move out.
+If the reduction in household members results in the number of bedrooms in the unit exceeding that which the family is eligible for, the Housing Authority will reduce the subsidy standard, reduce the voucher size, and adjust the payment standard accordingly at the family's next regular recertification or with at least 30 days' notice of the change, or longer as established by Housing Authority procedures.

-If the household wishes to add any new members (including temporary family members), the household must request advance permission in writing before any new members move into the unit.
-All new household members (including temporary household members) will be subject to all Housing Authority eligibility and screening criteria including a criminal background check.
+If the family wishes to add any new household members (including temporary family members, live-in-aides, foster adults or foster children), the family must request advance permission in writing before any new members move into the unit.
+All new household members will be subject to all Housing Authority eligibility and screening criteria including a criminal background check.

 The Housing Authority will apply the following criteria when determining who may move into an assisted unit.
-However, children who are temporarily away from the home because of placement in foster care and military servicepersons on active duty are considered part of the household (even if they are not currently living in the household) if they would otherwise be living in the assisted unit.
+However, children who are temporarily away from the home because of placement in foster care and military servicepersons on active duty are considered part of the family (even if they are not currently living in the household) if they would otherwise be living in the assisted unit.
 Therefore, when children return from foster placement, or when military servicepersons return from active duty, they may return to the household.
-The rules below about who can be added to a household do not apply to foster children and military servicepersons who were already living in the household prior to their temporary absence.
+The rules below about who can be added to a household do not apply to children out of the unit due to placement in foster care and military servicepersons who were already living in the household prior to their temporary absence.

-When a family member is added, staff must first redetermine the family subsidy standard, using the new subsidy standards, without this new family member.
+When a household member is added, staff must first redetermine the household's subsidy standard, using the current subsidy standards, without including the new household member.
 Then staff will apply the following rules.
 Please note that "parent" refers to the birth or adoptive parent, and "child" refers to children by birth, court awarded custody, or (for minor children only) by foster placement.
 The voucher size and payment standard will be updated accordingly.